noahcroit/CANopen-python/README.md

 sudo apt-get install can-utils
 ```

-Before using USB-to-CAN insterface with can-python, run this command to open 'SocketCAN' for USB2CAN interface <br />
+Before using USB-to-CAN interface device with can-python, run this command to open 'SocketCAN' for USB2CAN interface <br />
 ```bash
 sudo ip link set can0 up
 ```